Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 Sealed lead-acid batteries are of two types: absorbent glass matt (AGM) and gel batteries.

 Gel batteries use silica to stiffen the electrolyte solution in the battery.
-This type of batterie has a lower charger rate and battery output than absorbed glass matt batteries.
+This type of battery has a lower charger rate and battery output than absorbed glass matt batteries.
 They take long periods to charge.

 However, gel batteries have a greater lifespan than AGM batteries and can be mountable in any position.
-Absorbed glass matt batteries can perform under extreme temperature conditions and are much cheaper than all other battery types.
+Absorbed glass matt batteries can perform under extreme temperature conditions and are much cheaper than other battery types.

 Lithium iron phosphate batteries are the most expensive solar battery option.
 They have an extremely long cycle life, high DoD, and charging ratings.

-With a 100% DoD, this battery does not lose capacity when idle, making them the best solar batteries on the market.
+With a 100% DoD, this battery does not lose capacity when idle, making them the best solar battery on the market.
 With a life expectancy of about 10 years, this is a worthy investment and is the perfect fit for off-grid solar installations on RVs.

 Does it matter what kind of battery you use?